nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Python
       A high-level programming language known for its clear syntax and readability.

      Python Ingest Plugin
-      A plugin in Autopsy used to automate the ingestion of data from a data source.
+      A plugin in Autopsy written in Python, used to automate the ingestion of data from a data source.

-   Python Ingest Plugin
-      A plugin in Autopsy used for data ingestion and is written in Python.

    qcow2
-      A disk file format commonly used in QEMU, a free and open-source hardware virtualization solution.
+      A disk file format commonly used in QEMU and KVM virtualization.
+It is a free and open-source hardware virtualization solution.

-   qcow2 format
-      A popular disk image format used in KVM virtualization.

    QEMU
-      An open-source machine emulator and virtualizer.

-   QEMU
       Quick Emulator.
-An open-source hypervisor that performs hardware virtualization.
+An open-source machine emulator, virtualizer, and hypervisor that performs hardware virtualization.
 ForensicVM uses QEMU to create a new forensic hypervisor server.

-   QEMU Documentation
-      The official documentation for QEMU, a software that provides hardware virtualization.

    RAID 10
       A type of RAID (Redundant Array of Independent Disks) configuration that combines mirroring and striping to protect data.
 It’s recommended for storing forensic images in ForensicVM.

    RAM
       Random Access Memory.
-It’s a type of computer memory used for temporary storage and quick access.
-ForensicVM requires a minimum of 16 GB RAM, but 32 GB or more is recommended for efficient virtualization of forensic images.
+A type of computer memory used for temporary storage and quick access.
+ForensicVM requires a minimum of 16 GB RAM for efficient operation, although 32 GB or more is recommended for efficient virtualization of forensic images.

-   RAM
-      Random Access Memory.
-ForensicVM requires a minimum of 16 GB RAM for efficient operation.
 The Autopsy documentation suggests that the software can use up to 4GB of RAM, not including the additional memory the Solr text indexing server might use.

-   readonly windows shares
+   Readonly windows shares
       Network-shared folders in the Windows operating system that do not allow modifications to the shared files.
 The ForensicVM plugin may create such shares and therefore requires specific permissions.

    Real-time Look